Helm chart - Quick Lab

 helm template demo-app | head -20

-Step 2: Configure nginxinc image and resources
+Step 2: Configure the unprivileged nginxinc image

-cat > demo-app/values.yaml << 'EOF'
+cat > demo-app/values-nginxinc.yaml << 'EOF'

 replicaCount: 1